 This was another brief walkout.
 An unknown number of men from the furnace room left work on April 29 objecting to the wages being decreased the following day.
 The superintendent/manager, Mr. Walter H. Ogg, states “that the overtime rate of double time for Sundays and holidays and time and a half for straight overtime would be reduced.”

 According to the workers, night men would be asked to work 10 hours from Monday until Friday.
 They would then be required to come back Saturday night at seven and work straight until midnight.
-This was in addition to Sunday night at midnight until 5 am Monday.
+This was in addition to Sunday night from midnight until 5 am Monday.

 Mr. Ogg arranged to meet with a deputation of strikers at 4 that afternoon.
 He stated he hoped the men would be returning to work by tomorrow morning.
 They did so but no details or even further mention is made about the matter.